Breakups – we’ve all been through them. But, this might be one of the hardest breakups yet: you’re split with sugar.

-My name is Marife, coach at 8fit, and I was a sugar addict.
-Yes, I can admit that I loved sugar!
+I was a sugar addict.
+Yes, I can admit it — I loved sugar.
 Can you blame me?
 I was raised eating Frosted Flakes, Corn Pops or Sugar Crisps for breakfast.
 For lunch or dinner, I would eat sweet spaghetti (Filipino style) or sweet marinated BBQ.
 These eating habits followed me into adulthood.
-I would rather skip the entrée to eat dessert, or look at the dessert menu first so I could plan my main entrée around the dessert.
-My favorite drink was a Caramel Macchiato with extra, extra, extra caramel.
+I would rather skip the entrée to eat dessert or I would look at the dessert menu first so I could plan my main entrée around it.
+My favorite drink was a caramel macchiato with extra, extra, extra caramel.

 As much as I loved sugar, sugar loved me back.
-As I got older, I gained more and more weight.
-The more sugar I had, the more I wanted it, and the more weight I gained.
-I was addicted.
-All I could think about was what my next sweet treat would be.
+As I got older, the more sugar I had, the more I wanted it, and the more weight I gained.
+I was addicted and all I could think about was what my next sweet treat would be.

 How sugar is failing you

 Like me, you could have a sugar addiction and not even realize it.
 And, like a bad boyfriend, it’s time to let sugar go.
 Here’s why: Sugar can increase your appetite, suppress your immune system, weaken eyesight, cause premature aging, cause disease, increase water retention, cause depression and lead to many types of cancer (stomach, breast, ovarian).

 Also, there’s a reason you often hear the phrase, “I feel like I’m going into a sugar coma,” after someone eats too many sweets.
 Eating too much sugar can also impair cognitive function and reduce your memory and responsiveness.